Job Opportunities

 • superb research and written communication skills

 • Application Instructions: Applicants should submit a cover letter and resumé using the link at the top of the page.
-Your cover letter should specify your particular strengths, skills, and experience you believe will positively contribute to the project.
+Your cover letter should specify your preferred topic(s) of interest as well as any skills and experience directly relevant to the topic.